curasystems/q/README.md

 **Minimal Example**: q.manifest

-    my-service:
+    name: my-service
     description: A little service that does not do much
     version: 0.2.0
     path: build/Release

 The preceding manifest describes a package called 'my-service' with version 0.2.0.
 It includes all files in the folder build/Release relative to the manifest file itself.